Princess Hyohye

-Princess Hyohye (Korean: 효혜공주; Hanja: 孝惠公主; RR: Hyohye Gongju; 13 June 1511 - 6 May 1531), born Yi Ok-ha (이옥하; 李玉荷), was a Joseon Dynasty princess as the daughter of King Jungjong and Queen Janggyeong.
+Princess Hyohye (Korean: 효혜공주; Hanja: 孝惠公主; RR: Hyohye Gongju; 13 June 1511 – 6 May 1531), born Yi Ok-ha (이옥하; 李玉荷), was a Joseon Dynasty princess as the daughter of King Jungjong and Queen Janggyeong.
 She was the older sister of Injong of Joseon.

 Biography

 Early life

 Yi Ok-ha was born on 13 June 1511, as the eldest child and only daughter of King Jungjong and Queen Janggyeong.
 It was said that she was affectionately doted on by her father.

 At the age of 4, she lost her mother to postpartum sickness after the birth of her younger brother, Crown Prince Yi Ho, on March 10, 1515.
-After her mother’s death, the Princess was raised by her maternal aunt, Princess Consort Paepyeong, wife of Yi Yi, Prince Deokpung, and by Royal Consort Gwi-in of the Uiryeong Nam clan, one of King Seongjong's concubines.
-Before Queen Janggyeong died, she gave her sister, Princess Consort Paepyeong, Princess Hyohye’s property.
-Saying that once the young princess grew up, Princess Hyohye should give it to her daughter.
+After her mother's death, the Princess was raised by her maternal aunt, Princess Consort Paepyeong, wife of Yi Yi, Prince Deokpung, and by Royal Consort Gwi-in of the Uiryeong Nam clan, one of King Seongjong's concubines.
+But before Queen Janggyeong died, she entrusted her sister, Princess Consort Paepyeong, Princess Hyohye's property.
+Saying that once the young princess became an adult, the princess consort should give it to her daughter.

 In 1517, her father remarried, and Queen Munjeong became her step-mother.
 She had five younger half-siblings, which included the future King Myeongjong.

-But when Princess Consort Paepyeong was on her deathbed in 1536, she distributed some of Princess Hyohye’s property to her own son, Yi Yi, Prince Gyerim, and the rest to the princess.
-But the princess was dissatisfied with the distribution of property, she later complained to Queen Munjeong, and Queen Munjeong summoned Prince Gyerim and rebuked him.
+When her aunt Princess Consort Paepyeong was on her deathbed, she distributed some of Princess Hyohye's property to her own son, Yi Yi, Prince Gyerim, and the rest to the princess.
+But the princess was dissatisfied with the distribution of her inherited property, and later complained to Queen Munjeong.
+This prompted Queen Munjeong to summon Prince Gyerim and rebuked him.

 Prince Gyerim was hated by Queen Munjeong and was eventually executed in 1545 for being involved in Eulsasahwa.